 This company manufactures off-road camping trailers.
 They have four standard models which they supply to dealers on order but they will also modify a trailer to a customer’s requirements at an extra charge.

 When an off-road trailer is ordered, a Job is created with all the customer details.
-For standard models, a Bill of Materials (BOM) is pulled in, which contains all the raw materials and labour costs which are required to process the order.
+For standard models, a Bill of Materials (BOM) is pulled in, which contains all the raw materials and labour costs that are required to process the order.
 The Stock Control system picks up the raw material requirements and will show if any items need to be ordered from the suppliers.
 Certain items may not be held in stock and the system will allow Purchase Orders for these items to be linked to the Job and when the goods are delivered the cost of the items are allocated to the Job automatically.
 Stock issued from the stock room can be linked to the Job as it is issued, meaning that all raw material usage is captured.
-Labour time sheets are also captured and linked to the Job, covering the labour costs.
+Labour timesheets are also captured and linked to the Job, covering the labour costs.
 Once the trailer has been completed the Job can be invoiced out to the customer.
 If the trailer was ordered with some custom requirements, a Quote could be done when the Job is created, and once the trailer is manufactured the Quote is invoiced, thus ensuring that the invoice value is correct.

 With a fully integrated Job Costing system, all transactions are allocated to a Job at the point that they are entered into the system.
-Supplier Invoices, Timesheets, Stock Issues and Sales Invoices all are allocated to the Job, which gives control of the whole process from start to end.
+Supplier Invoices, Timesheets, Stock Issues, and Sales Invoices all are allocated to the Job, which gives control of the whole process from start to end.
 The Bill of Materials links into the Stock Control, highlighting shortages.
 This all gives the ability to extract information about the actual cost of the Job, as well as comparison to estimates as the Job progresses, without the overhead of data being captured more than once.

-A plumbing company which does emergency repairs.
+A plumbing company that does emergency repairs.